Posted: SEPTEMBER 3, 2025

 2

 Labor Market Dynamics: Do Immigrants Lower Wages?
-A common concern is that immigrants reduce wages for native-born workers.
-The evidence says otherwise.
-Research from the Brookings Institution and Pew Research Center finds overall effects are neutral, and sometimes even slightly positive.
+A commonly voiced concern is that immigrants reduce wages for native-born workers.
+To the contrary, evidence suggests otherwise.
+Research from the Brookings Institution and Pew Research Center finds that the overall effects of immigration are neutral, and sometimes even slightly positive.

 Why?

-• Immigrants often fill roles native-born workers avoid — agriculture, meatpacking, seasonal jobs, or niche tech roles.
+• Immigrants are often willing to fill roles native-born workers avoid, especially in agriculture, meatpacking, seasonal jobs, or niche tech roles.

-• This “complementary labor” effect allows businesses to expand, creating new jobs rather than replacing existing ones.
+• This “complementary labor” effect allows businesses to grow and create new jobs rather than replacing existing ones.

-Take the Midwest’s meatpacking towns like Garden City, Kansas.
-Between 2000–2015, native-born populations dropped 10–20%, but immigrant arrivals increased up to 25%.
-That workforce kept plants open, sustained schools and hospitals, and even reversed local population decline.
+Take the Midwest’s meatpacking towns like Garden City, Kansas as an example.
+Between 2000–2015, native-born populations dropped 10–20%, but immigrant arrivals increased by about 25%.
+That influx of workforce kept plants open, sustained schools and hospitals, and even reversed local population decline.
 Immigration, in this case, was the difference between stagnation and survival.

 As Kelly Gauger, Deputy Director of the Office of Refugee Admissions at the U.S. Department of State, told me during my interview: